Turtlecrafter81/al-guides/Operation Siren Guide.md

 ![](https://i.imgur.com/SEGUhsJ.png)

 #### Anomaly Chest:
-Inconspicuous chest which MIGHT fill the entire 5x5 area with a random weather event when opened (Flaming Sea, Frigid Waters or Mealstrom) which will also hide scanning mode from other event (e.g 4 Matrix event's hidden matrix tile).
+Inconspicuous chest which MIGHT fill the entire 5x5 area with a random weather event when opened (Flaming Sea, Frigid Waters or Whirlpools) which will also hide scanning mode from other event (e.g 4 Matrix event's hidden matrix tile).
 So it is recommended to open the chest last.
 ![](https://i.imgur.com/jUhDs4v.png)
 ![](https://i.imgur.com/w6krEyF.png)